 Video calling with Zoom has skyrocketed in popularity since the start of the pandemic, for everything from work meetings to courses and lectures.
-This tutorial explains how to integrate Zoom with TalkJS so that you can schedule meetings directly from your chat.
-This drastically reduces the time taken to create meetings and saves users needing to move between applications.
+This tutorial explains how to integrate Zoom with TalkJS so that you can schedule meetings directly from your chat:

 Here’s what we’ll be doing in this tutorial: